Retaining Wall Cost Guide: Average UK Prices 2026

 Wall Height and Length

-Longer and taller walls need more structural support, which increases the amount of labour and materials needed.
+Longer and taller walls need more structural support and reinforcement, and deeper foundations.
+This increases the amount of labour and materials needed.

 Type of Materials Used